UK Travelers Tanzania Safari Guide

 If you’re looking for fewer crowds and lush scenery, consider the green season (January–March).

-Wildebeest crossing Mara River during 7-day Serengeti migration safari
+Wildebeest crossing Mara River Serengeti

 2. Flights to Tanzania from the UK